Monday, 3 March 2025

 Inference 9 : Odd + Odd in a normal world also works

-If Ldp[i][0] and Rdp[i][0] both are odd, then too we can add them.
+If $Ldp[i][0]$ and $Rdp[i][0]$ both are odd, then too we can add them.

 Initially it looks like -><-.

-If I use one arrow to reach i then since the length is odd, the world becomes a reversed world.
+If I use one arrow to reach $i$ then since the length is odd, the world becomes a reversed world.
 But the second arrow is an <- arrow in a normal world.
 Therefore we can reverse it in a reversed world.
 So this becomes ->-> which again is valid.

-Inference 10 : We don't need to check Ldp[i][1] and Rdp[i][1]
+Inference 10 : We don't need to check $Ldp[i][1]$ and $Rdp[i][1]$

 This is because the endings are inside reversed worlds.
 But if there is a path, then that would have been covered under the normal world checks because each path has cities which will be in a normal world and some cities which will be in the reversed world.